benni043/kolping-handbuch/README.md

     - "[port]:3000"
 ```

+Note:
-the port for "handbuch" must match the port setup with the subdomain "handbuch.kolping.at"
+The port for handbuch must match the port configured for the subdomain

-## build docker
+## Build and Start Docker

 ```
 sudo docker compose up --build
 ```

+First Startup Notice

-if started for the first time the database is empty, the postgres db init section creates the useres table and an admin account with the password "pw"
+When starting for the first time, the database is empty.
+The PostgreSQL initialization script will:

+Create the users table

+Create an admin account with the default password: `pw`

-after the first login IMEDIATELY CHANGE THE PASSWORD
+After the first login, CHANGE THE PASSWORD IMMEDIATELY.

-## postgres db init
+## PostgreSQL Database Initialization Script

 ```
 CREATE TABLE users (